supercharge/docs/deployment.md

 ## Zero-Downtime Deployments
 You want to minimize downtimes when running your application in production.
 Supercharge supports zero-downtime deployments out-of-the-box.
-Any processing that you want to run while your HTTP server stops should be part of the [application lifecycle](/docs/{{version}}/app-lifecycle).
+You can extend the HTTP kernel in case you need to send signal messages.

-Supercharge uses [hapi-pulse](https://github.com/futurestudio/hapi-pulse) to gracefully stop the HTTP server and run your lifecycle methods.
-It listens for the `SIGINT` and `SIGTERM` events to gracefully shut down.
+For example, this Supercharge website uses PM2 in production.
+We configured PM2 two run two app instances in cluster mode in production.
+Two app instances allow us to have an “always on” setup while one instance reboots.
+We also [send a `READY` signal from the HTTP kernel](https://github.com/supercharge/superchargejs.com/blob/11cfece6e7729a2884be733fab2714fcb51cd7ea/app/http/kernel.ts#L14-L29) telling PM2 that the instance is online.

 ### PM2 Deployments
 We recommend to use a process manager, like [PM2](http://pm2.keymetrics.io/), to run your application in production.
-Zero-downtime deployments with PM2 are only available cluster mode:
+Zero-downtime deployments with PM2 are only available cluster mode.
+You may check out the [PM2 configuration file from this Supercharge website](https://github.com/supercharge/superchargejs.com/blob/main/pm2.config.js).

 Here’s a sample PM2 configuration which you could save as `pm2.json` in your app: